 When you think of dumplings, Russia probably doesn’t come to mind.
 However, Russian dumplings (better known as pelmeni) are a thing and a very delicious thing indeed.
 Stuffed with minced meat and spices, they’re similar to the Chinese dumplings us Aucklanders all know and love.
 Curious to try ‘em for yourself?
 Moloko is putting a Russian twist on cafe fare with their mouth-watering menu starring lamb pelmeni.
 This unique dish features flavoursome combo of mushrooms, garlic yoghurt and herb salad.
 Wash it down with kvas (a fermented drink similar to kombucha) and you’ve got a Russian meal to remember!

 Mr Zhou’s Dumplings

-A firm fave with New Lynn locals, those in outer suburbs are starting to cotton on to Mr Zhou’s Dumplings.
+A firm fave with New Lynn locals, Mr Zhou’s Dumplings also has a store in Mt Eden.
 And they’re not just some of the best dumplings in Auckland—they’re also some of the cheapest.
 Mr Zhou has a seemingly endless dumpling menu with pork, beef, chicken and vege morsels (the prawn fried noodles are also incred!).
 Choose to have your dumplings boiled, fried or in a flavoursome broth.
 They even sell them frozen so you can make them at home—dumplings for breakfast, anyone?

 Get amongst the hustle and bustle of yum cha at Newmarket’s Pearl Garden.
 The much-loved eatery has all the Chinese treats—skewers, soups, noodles, rice, peking duck and a dedicated dim sum menu.
 Here you’ll discover a wide range of dumplings including prawn and spinach, pork and cashew nut as well as duck and mushroom.
 Round up your nearest and dearest, order a countless number of dishes and make dig in!